quarkusio/quarkus-super-heroes/docs/deploying-to-azure.md

   --query primaryConnectionString
 ```

-Add this connection string to the Statistics (and later to the Fight) microservice `application-azure.properties` file as well as the Apicurio URL:
+Add this connection string to the Statistics (and later to the Fight) microservice `application-azure.properties` file as well as the Apicurio URL (`APICURIO_URL`):

 ```shell
 kafka.bootstrap.servers=fights-kafka.servicebus.windows.net:9093